 * Better vehicle efficiencies; use less fuel and reduce maintenance, wear and tear costs

 * Reduced staff downtime; time off after a crash

 Courses will be tailored to your companies specific needs.

 The most common type of company vehicle driver training course is a two to three hour in-car session.
 This reduces downtime for you and the employee.
 The trainer assesses the drive, demonstrates if necessary and then coaches in the areas that require attention or updating.

 You and the employee both receive a copy of a written report which clarifies strengths and weaknesses of the drive shown by the employee.

-Your contact at Three Shires is George Ritchie, George is a Fleet Registered Grade 6 (highest) driver trainer and is also an accredited Driver and Vehicle Standards Agency Fleet Instructor Trainer/Examiner and holds both the Institute of Advanced Motorists and RoSPA’s advanced certificates at the highest levels.
+Your contact at Three Shires is George Ritchie, George is a Fleet Registered Grade A (highest) driver trainer and is also an accredited Driver and Vehicle Standards Agency Fleet Instructor Traine and holds both the Institute of Advanced Motorists advanced certificate at the highest level.
 This tells us he is qualified to help you with your driver training.

 Please contact us using the following link Contact Us we look forward to hearing from you.